uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization.md

 ### Options

 ```
   -h, --help                       help for organization
-  -O, --name string   Name of the organization to delete
+  -O, --organization-name string   Name of the organization to delete
 ```

 ### Options inherited from parent commands